Faculty

 Bryan Gan, Ph.D.
 Student

 Boyang (Bryan) Gan received his B.S. in Mechanical Engineering from UC Berkeley.
 His prior work at the Shadden Lab involves developing reduced-order and image-based models of the aorta.
 Bryan is excited to become a member of CBRL to continue pushing the boundaries of computational modeling of the cardiovascular system.
-Fun facts about Bryan: he is an aspiring home cook, ultimate frisbee athlete, and music enthusiast
+Fun facts about Bryan: he is an aspiring home cook, an ultimate frisbee athlete, and a music enthusiast

 Olivia Mergler Rose, Ph.D.
 Student